-Welcome to our pro guide to choosing the best shower filter for chloramine and fluoride removal.
+Welcome to our pro guide on choosing the best shower filter for chloramine and fluoride removal.
 Over the past several weeks, we’ve reviewed and investigated just about every shower filter on the market.
 Our research has proven that most shower filters share the same technology and types of filtration media to remove water contaminants.

 There are currently only three reliable shower filters for chloramine removal.
 Since more and more water utilities are beginning to adopt chloramine disinfection over traditional chlorine treatment, it’s important to know what you’re working with before you buy a filter.